mohiva/play-silhouette/docs/how-it-works/error-handling.rst

 ..
 Note::
    The ``exceptionHandler`` method calls the local or global fallback methods under the hood to return the appropriate result.

+It is also possible to override the exception handler to handle user defined exceptions and to delegate the errors to the expected status codes.

 .. _documentation: http://www.scala-lang.org/api/current/#scala.concurrent.Future